path2prod/java-streams/README.md

 ## Notes
 * disabling Copilot autocomple
+* test classes must not changed
 * on a test file replace `tdd` import with `complete` to run original tests
 * install jdk23
+* enable preview to run individual tests on your IDE. `Build.gradle` already contains it although this only works when tests are delegated to Gradle

 ## Topics
 * Fundamental Operations: Creation, mapping, filtering, and reduction.